Monthly Archives: November 2010

 ‘Shrooms With a Brew: Sustainably Grow Your Own Gourmet Mushrooms It was Spring ’09 and we were fourth years at UC Berkeley.
 Both of us had offers in corporate America.
 Investment banking and consulting seemed to be the futures waiting for us after graduation.
 All that changed one day after listening to a lecture in one […]

 Wild rice adds a wonderful texture to this stuffing, and the slight sweetness of dried cranberries lends a delicious flavor.
 This is an ideal stuffing for winter squashes, and used that way makes for a dazzling holiday main dish.
-Photos by Hannah Kaminsky of Bittersweet.
+Photos by Hannah Kaminsky.

 Here’s a recipe I’ve made many times over the years as a Thanksgiving main dish.
 It’s one of my family’s favorites, so I made sure to include it in Vegan Holiday Kitchen.
 This layered casserole of cooked cornmeal topping a tasty bean chili is adapted from a Native American recipe.
 Photo by Rebbeca Crump of Ezra Poundcake. […]